 Hagley have a handful of "internal" (members vs members) and "external" (inter-club), competitions each year.
 Any

-for the externals Again any paid up members can attend our pre-competition selection evenings, take part in discussion and vote for the images they feel will best fulfil the club's requirements for the external competition.
-Ultimately the member appointed competition secretary - or someone acting in their stead - has deciding say.
+for the externals competitions.
+Again any paid up members can attend our pre-competition selection evenings, take part in discussion and vote for the images they feel will best fulfil the club's requirements for the external competition.
+Ultimately the member appointed competition secretary - or someone acting in their place - has deciding say.

 Digital Images (ie not printed media) should be presented at 1600px x 1200pxi and, most importantly should be correctly labelled with the image name and your name within the 'file information' data.

 The image should be saved as per it's title.
 Please see the step-by-step guide to DIGITAL IMAGE preparation here.

 It would be most appreciated if members would also adopt this process with their images for the website and Facebook page.

 We have updated this based on comments from judges over recent competitions -

 Whilst there is technically no minimum size restriction for the print